floragunncom/search-guard-docs/kerberos.md

 `searchguard.kerberos.krb5_filepath` defines the path to your Kerberos configuration file.
 This file contains various settings regarding your Kerberos installation, for example the realm name(s) and the hostname(s) and port(s) of the Kerberos Key Distribution Center services.

-`searchguard.kerberos.acceptor_keytab_filepath` defines the path to the keytab file, containing the principal which Search Guard will use to issue requests against Kerberos.
+`searchguard.kerberos.acceptor_keytab_filepath` defines the path to the keytab file, containing the principal that Search Guard will use to issue requests against Kerberos/KDC.

-If you do not know where to get these from, refer to the administrator of your Kerberos infrastructure.
+`acceptor_principal: 'HTTP/localhost'` defines the principal that Search Guard will use to issue requests against Kerberos/KDC.

+The `acceptor_principal` defines the acceptor/server principal name Search Guard uses to issue requests against Kerberos/KDC.
+This must be present in the keytab file.

+**Due to security restrictions the keytab file must be placed in the `<ES installation directory>/conf` directory or a subdirectory, and the path in `elasticsearch.yml` must be configured relative, not absolute.**

 ## Dynamic configuration in sgconfig.yml